Hamiltonian formulation of general relativity and post-Newtonian dynamics of compact binaries: Introduction

 The error in question slept into second of two sequential papers by \cite{sitter1-16,sitter2-16,sitter-16-e} when calculating the 1PN equations of motion for a many-body system.
 Luckily, that error had no influence on the de Sitter precession of the Moon orbit around the Earth in the gravitational field of the Sun.
 The error became identified (at least for dusty matter) by \cite{eddington-38}.
 On the other side, \cite{levicivita1-37} used the correct rest mass formula for dusty bodies.
 Einstein criticized the calculations by Levi-Civita because he was missing pressure for stabilizing the bodies.
 Hereupon, Levi-Civita argued with the ``effacing principle'', inaugurated by Brillouin, that the internal structure should have no influence on the external motion.
 The 1PN gravitational field was obtained correctly by Levi-Civita but errors occurred in the equations of motion including self-acceleration and wrong periastron advance (\citealp{levicivita2-37}, \citealp{damour-88}).
 Full clarification was achieved by \cite{eddington-38}, letting aside the unstable interior of their dusty balls.
 Interestingly, in a 1917 paper by Lorentz and Droste (in Dutch), the correct 1PN Lagrangian of a self-gravitating many-body system of fluid balls was obtained but never properly recognized.
 Only in 1937, for the edition of the collected works by Lorentz, it became translated into English \citep{lorentz-17}.
 A full-fledged calculation made by \citet*{einstein-38}---posed in the spirit of Hermann Weyl by making use of surface integrals around field singularities---convincingly achieved the 1PN equations of motion, nowadays called Einstein--Infeld--Hoffmann (EIH) equations of motion.
+In the publication seamless following \citet*{einstein-38}, \cite{robertson-38} derived the 1PN periastron advance based on the EIH equations of motion.
 Some further refining work by Einstein and Infeld appeared in the 1940s. \cite{fichtenholz-50} computed the Lagrangian and Hamiltonian out of the EIH equations.
-A consistent fluid ball derivation of the EIH equations has been achieved by \cite{fock-39}, \cite{petrova-49} (delayed by World-War-II), and \cite{papapetrou-51} (see also \citealp{fock-59}).
+A consistent fluid ball derivation of the EIH equations has been achieved by \cite{fock-39}, \cite{petrova-49} (delayed by World War~II), and \cite{papapetrou-51} (see also \citealp{fock-59}).

 In the 1950s, Infeld and Pleba\'nski rederived the EIH equations of motion with the aid of Dirac $\delta$-functions as field sources by postulating the properties of Infeld's ``good'' $\delta$-function (\citealp{infeld-54,infeld-57}, \citealp{infeld-60}; see Sect.~\ref{subs:RHreg} of our review for more details).
 Also in the 1950s, the Dirac $\delta$-function became applied to the post-Newtonian problem of motion of spinning bodies by \cite{tulczyjew-59}, based on the seminal work by \cite{mathisson-37,mathisson-10}, with the formulation of a general relativistic gravitational skeleton structure of extended bodies.
 Equations of motion for spinning test particles had been obtained before by \cite{papapetrou-51a} and \cite{corinaldesi-51}.
 Further in the 1950s, another approach to the equations-of-motion problem, called fast-motion or post-Minkowskian (PM) approximation, which is particularly useful for the treatment of high-speed scattering problems, was developed and elaborated by \cite{bertotti-56} and \cite{kerr-59a,kerr-59b,kerr-59c}, at the 1PM level.
 First results at the 2PM level were obtained by \cite{bertotti-60}.